Kathie Browne: Career

 In 1955, Browne's television acting career began with her appearance in one episode of Big Town.
-She appeared in many films and television series, including four roles on Perry Mason: as title character and defendant Donna Loring Ross in the 1960 episode "The Case of the Provocative Protégée", as defendant Susan Fisher in the 1962 episode "The Case of the Mystified Miner", as murderer Carla Eden in the 1963 episode "The Case of the Festive Felon" and as defendant Lona Upton in the 1965 episode "The Case of the Thermal Thief."
-In 1962, Browne appeared as Laurie Kemper on the TV western Lawman in the episode titled "Heritage of Hate" and as Deela in the 1968 Star Trek episode "Wink of an Eye".
+She appeared in many films and television series, including four roles on Perry Mason, as title character and defendant Donna Loring Ross in the 1960 episode, "The Case of the Provocative Protégée"; as defendant Susan Fisher in the 1962 episode, "The Case of the Mystified Miner"; as Carla Eden in the 1963 episode, "The Case of the Festive Felon"; and as defendant Lona Upton in the 1965 episode, "The Case of the Thermal Thief."
+In 1962, Browne appeared as Laurie Kemper on the TV Western Lawman in the episode titled "Heritage of Hate" and as Deela in the 1968 Star Trek episode "Wink of an Eye."

 Other television series on which she appeared include:

 In 1975 Browne co-starred in the Kolchak: The Night Stalker episode "Sentry", in which her husband, Darren McGavin, starred.
 She played Chicago P.D.
 Lieutenant Irene Lamont.

 Personal life

 As Jacqueline Sue Browne she married actor-producer Sherwood Price on November 22, 1953, at the Chapman Park Hotel in Los Angeles.
+She later married actor Darren McGavin in December 1969.
+The marriage ended with her death in 2003.

 Death

 A breast cancer survivor, Browne died of natural causes on April 8, 2003, in Beverly Hills, California.
-She was 73.
+She was 72.
 She is buried as Kathie Browne-McGavin at Forest Lawn Memorial Park (Hollywood Hills) in Los Angeles County, California.
-McGavin, to whom she was married for 34 years, died on February 26, 2006, in Los Angeles, California.
+McGavin, to whom she was married for 34 years, died on February 25, 2006, in Los Angeles, California.
 He was 83.
-Darren McGavin is interred at the Hollywood Forever Cemetery just 6 miles away.
+Darren McGavin is interred at the Hollywood Forever Cemetery just six miles away.